zeeguu/python-wordstats/wordstats/language_data/hermitdave/README.md

+#Cleaning process

 ###Cleaning_words.py

 If it is required to add words of a new language it is needed to follow the next steps:

-1.Download the aspell dictionary of that language (http://ftp.gnu.org/gnu/aspell/dict/) and follow the instructions.
+1. Download the aspell dictionary of that language (http://ftp.gnu.org/gnu/aspell/dict/) and follow the instructions.
 Basically you have to download the .tar.bz2 file (the 5 is the newest) and then:
 	-Unzip the folder
 	-Go with the terminal to that folder.
 	-Execute ./configure